 Talk to your audience

-When you type something into Google, sometimes you just click on the first option that comes up.
-(Maybe a bit lazy, but it depends what we’re searching for.)
+Type something into Google, and you may simply click on the first listing that comes up.
 But, more often, you need something a little more specific.
 And that’s when we start to scroll through our options.

 Under the headline and web address, you’ll see the two lines of meta text in the search.
 This is your chance.
 Think of the person who’s typed something into Google that’s brought up your page.
 Now’s your opportunity to pitch to them.
 What do they want to know?
 Introduce them to your topic.
 Answer their questions.
 And make them confident that you’re the person to help them, so they’ll click through to your site.